department-of-veterans-affairs/va.gov-team/platform/triage/Rules of Engagement with Triage.md

 ## When to NOT engage the Triage Team

-* Bugs with products under your teams jurisdiction including endpoints and integrations with API's
+* Bugs with products under your team's jurisdiction including endpoints and integrations with APIs
 * Feature Improvements that belong within your own team

 ## Still not sure?